andrevasquez/feudal-japan/README.md

  - Power of different social classes (e.g. the Church and Christianity)
  - Financial aspects that affected decisions made by rulers

+### Evaluation of Sources
+Anita Voloshin.
+2014.
+Japanese Feudal System.
+[ONLINE] Available at: https://prezi.com/lmbtaadw8hz1/japanese-feudal-system/.
+[Accessed 7 September 2017].

+Evaluation:
+- This seemed to be a valid source because it told the timeline of Feudal Japan and its social aspects without any bias.
+This added to the legitimacy of the source.

+Shogun Vs Europe Available at: http://shogunvseurope.weebly.com/feudal-society.html [Accessed 7 September 2017]